oroinc/documentation/commerce/user_guide/shipping/configuration/shipping_method_integrations.rst

 #.
 Click **Save**.

-Next, set up a shipping rule that defines enables this shipping methods for all or some customer orders.
+Next, set up a shipping rule that enables this shipping method for all or some customer orders.

 Delete Shipping Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^